Submitty/Submitty/sysadmin_tools/student_auto_feed/readme.txt

 accounts.php
-This is a command line script that will auto-create user authentication accounts for all Submitty users.
-Authentication requires local Linux user accounts, which can also work with other campus authentication mechanisms like PAM and Kerberos.
-Therefore, submitty_student_auto_feed.php will not create authentication access for new students upserted into any course database.
+This is a command line script that will auto-create PAM authentication accounts for all Submitty users.
+THIS IS NOT NEEDED WITH DATABASE AUTHENTICATION.

 accounts.php is also intended to be run as a cron job, but the requirements are more stringent.